cojen/Boxtin/README.md

 ## Object methods

 The common `hashCode`, `equals`, and `toString` methods cannot be denied, even when done so explicitly.
+This makes it easier to deny all methods in a class without breaking these fundamental operations.